 Similarly, if you have the radio and TV on in the background, parrots will chirp to join in with the noise.
-This is a fun form of mental enrichment for them, keeping them healthy and mentally stimulated.
+This is a fun form of mental enrichment, keeping them healthy and mentally stimulated.

-However, while chirping sounds simple, it’s also a sign of danger.
-Birds chirp to alert the rest of the flock to flee from predators and other perils.
-Parrots have calls that are exclusive to their community.
-This allows them to communicate with each other, providing safety and security in numbers.
+However, birds chirp to alert their flock to flee from predators and other perils.
+Parrots have calls exclusive to their community, which allows them to communicate with each other, providing safety in numbers.

-Different parrot species have different types of chirps, so the sounds vary between them.
+Parrot species have different types of chirps, so the sounds will vary between them.
 That being said, chirps are universally bound by their positive connotations.

 Why Do Parrots Whistle?

 Many parrot species make melodic whistling sounds.
-They’re pleasant to listen to and almost sound like a song.
-In fact, whistling is similar to talking for parrots.
+They’re pleasant to listen to and sound like a song.
+However, whistling is similar to talking for parrots.

-Most parrots learn how to whistle from their owners, the radio, and the TV.
-Whistling is one of the most common and pleasant happy parrot sounds – parrots don’t whistle if angry or sad.
-It’s also a sign they’re healthy.
+Most parrots learn how to whistle from their owners, radio, and TV.
+Whistling is one of the most common happy parrot sounds because they don’t whistle when angry or sad.

-Parrots also whistle to gain their owners’ attention, especially if they’re bored and want to play.
-You’ll commonly find your bird whistles at you as you walk into the room as a friendly greeting.
+Parrots whistle to get their owners’ attention, especially if they’re bored and want to play.
+You’ll commonly find your bird whistling at you as you walk into the room as a friendly greeting.

 If you want to teach your parrot how to talk, encourage it to whistle once it’s started to pick up words and phrases.
-That’s because many parrots prefer whistling and find it easier to do, meaning they’re less likely to want to talk if they know how to whistle.
+Many parrots prefer whistling and find it easier to do, meaning they’re less likely to talk if they know how to whistle.

 You can teach your parrot to whistle by whistling along to your favorite tunes within earshot of your bird.
 Keep repeating this several times a day until your parrot starts copying you.

-African grey parrots, cockatiels, and cockatoos are excellent whistlers and commonly adopt a favorite sound, such as a wolf-whistle, which they repeat over and over.
+African grey parrots, cockatiels, and cockatoos are good whistlers and commonly adopt a favorite sound.

 Why Does My Parrot Make Crying Noises?

-- Loneliness because they don’t receive enough interaction
+- Loneliness due to not receiving enough interaction

 - Depression caused by poor living conditions or sickness